Comprop Summer School

 The Computational Propaganda Project will host a 4-day intensive course at the University of Oxford on how data science research can improve public life and strengthen democratic institutions.
 Participation in this course is limited.

-The Computational Propaganda Project’s course will offer a deep dive into the latest research tools and original projects pushing the basic science of battling misinformation and political polarization.
-The programme is organized around daily lectures, hands-on activities, and workshops delivered by the world’s foremost experts on social media manipulation and other digital threats to democracy.
+The Computational Propaganda Project’s course will offer a deep dive into the latest research tools and original projects pushing the basic science of battling misinformation and political polarisation.
+The programme is organised around daily lectures, hands-on activities, and workshops delivered by the world’s foremost experts on social media manipulation and other digital threats to democracy.
 We hope the intensive format of this convening will build a cohort of researchers and professionals who can troubleshoot each other’s challenges and support each other in the long-term development of projects.

 This workshop is open to advanced graduate students and researchers in government, civil society, journalism or industry who are developing significant, original projects for exposing and correcting misinformation, understanding social media trends in democracies, and improving public deliberation.
 To include diverse perspectives, we are looking for participants from diverse geographic regions and professional backgrounds, as well as from a variety of academic fields ranging from sociology to law, politics to media studies, and human rights to computer science.